 Kate JEWELL has a photograph in the Cemetery on Geo-graph, taken in May, 2006.

-There was an ancient collegiate church and guild dedicated to Saint Mary, which was dissolved in the reign of Edward VI.
+- There was an ancient collegiate church and guild dedicated to Saint Mary, which was dissolved in the reign of Edward VI (circa 1480).

-On 21 September, 1775, the church spire and clock were damaged by lightening.
+- On 21 September, 1775, the church spire and clock were damaged by lightning.

 This small town, parish, subdistrict, district and wapentake lie on the road between Nottingham and Grantham, 119 miles north of London, 11 miles south-west from Newark and 9 miles east of Nottingham.
 The parish covers about 3,054 acres.